We are beginning to slow down with only one more group scheduled. But there is still time for you to come before the end of the month.

 0 Comments

+We are beginning to slow down with only one more group scheduled.
+But there is still time for you to come before the end of the month.
 It has been a busy summer with many Friday and Saturday visitors and several groups during the week.
 The animals are all growing and doing well.
 We plan to get the summer newsletter out in the next couple of weeks, and are preparing for the Pioneer Living Day on September 27.

 We just mailed our fall fundraising newsletter.
 Other projects include continuing to work on an agricultural timeline and doing an inventory of the cataloged items.